YannGou/CCBounce/README.md

 It is straightforward to extend the code to any other phase transition model (scale-invariant or not).
 Most of the lines of code are commented to help the user to understand its structure and implement any modifications.

-Without any modification of the code, you can already use it to perform four tasks (in the scale-invariant U(1) extension of the Standard Model):
+Without any modification of the code, you can already use it to perform four tasks (in the scale-invariant U(1) extension of the Standard Model).

 **1) Plot the scalar potential**

 <figure>